Toward a Theory of Causation for Interpreting Neural Code Models: Step Three: Estimating Causal Effects

-Next, \codegen estimates the causal effect using statistical and ML methods based on the adjustment formula from the previous step. \codegen computes \textit{Propensity Score Matching} for binary SE treatments (\ie Buggy/Fixed) and \textit{Linear Regressions} for SE discrete treatments (\eg layers, units, or heads).
-We refer interested readers to the \textit{doWhy} documentation for the full process details \cite{dowhy}.
-For completeness, we will now show how to estimate a causal effect assuming a binary treatment as an example.
-Eq.~\ref{eq:ate} shows the formal definition of an \textit{ATE}.
-We can derive the final expression by applying the law of total expectations and the ignorability assumption $Y \perp\!\!\!\perp Z|T$, where the potential outcomes $Y$ are independent of treatment assignments conditioned on covariates $Z$ \cite{Pearl2009Causality}.
-That is, the effects of the hidden common causes $Z$ and missing data are ignored.
-In Eq.~\ref{eq:ate}, the term $\mathbb{E}[Y^1|x,T=1]$ represents the expected value of a potential outcome under an observable treatment (\ie FixedCode).
-Similarly, the term $\mathbb{E}[Y^0|x,T=0]$ represents an expected value of a potential outcome under an observable control (\ie BuggyCode).
+The previous Eq.~\ref{eq:ate} shows the formal definition of an ATE.
+We can derive the final expression by applying the law of total expectations and the ignorability assumption $Y \perp\!\!\!\perp Z|T$, where the potential outcomes $Y$ are independent of intervention assignments conditioned on covariates $Z$ \cite{Pearl2009Causality}.
+That is, the effects of the hidden confounders $Z$ and missing data are ignored.
+In Eq.~\ref{eq:ate}, the term $\mathbb{E}[Y^1|x,T=1]$ represents the expected value of a potential outcome under an observable intervention (\ie FixedCode).
+Similarly, the term $\mathbb{E}[Y^0|x,T=0]$ represents an expected value of a potential outcome under an observable intervention (\ie BuggyCode).
 Both terms are quantities that can be \textit{estimated from data}.
-Covariate adjustment (in Eq.~\ref{eqn:do-all-lines}), propensity score (in Eq.~\ref{eq:effect-3}), and linear regression are some of the estimation methods that we employ to estimate the $ATE$.
-Their usage depends upon the type of the treatment variable (\ie binary, discrete, or continuous) and causal graph assumptions.
+Covariate adjustment (in Eq.~\ref{eqn:do-1}), propensity score (in Eq.~\ref{eq:effect-3}), and linear regression are some of the estimation methods that we employ to approximate $ATEs$.
+Their usage depends upon the type of the intervention variable (\ie binary, discrete, or continuous) and causal graph assumptions.